markmakemate/Statistic-Learning-Theory/README.md

 * Conditional Entropy: return all conditional entropy of two fixed characters
 * Info_Gain: return all information gain of two fixed characters
 * QuickSort: Sort the Table_Column object's raw as Quick Sort Algorithm
-* Partition: Partition method for Quick sort
+* Partition: Partition method for Quick sort<br/>
 (3) Table<br/>
 Table is an abstract container to store a data set;<br/>
 Table provides interfaces implemented in Table_Raw and Table_Column respectedly.<br/>
 User only construct a Table object then call API.
-Program will automatically decide which Table will build (4) Raw<br/>
+Program will automatically decide which Table will build<br/>
+(4) Raw<br/>
 Raw is an abstract container to store a sample<br/>
 Input format: map<prop_type,value_type><br/>
 Methods:<br/>
-* build: build a Raw object with tag sample_index
+* build: build a Raw object with tag sample_index<br/>
 (6) Column<br/>
 Column is an abstract container to store <br/>
 Input format: map<prop_type,value_type><br/>
 Methods:<br/>
-* build:  build a Column object with tag prop_type
+* build:  build a Column object with tag prop_type<br/>
 # 2. Collections:

 # AI Algorithms: